-These forms may assist in determining whether a child is a member of any tribe, including a North Carolina recognized tribe, and in finding relatives of that child.
+NC DHHS DSS Form: This form may assist in determining whether a child is a member of a North Carolina recognized tribe and in finding relatives of that child.
+DSS-5336, Fostering Connections/Tribal Relative Search (with Instructions) (June 2011).